RonCollins-MM/alx-backend-javascipt/README.md

-# ES6 Basics
+# JavaScript Backend

-Learning about basic JS.
+Learning about the backend of JS.